How to Keep Wasps Away in NH — What Actually Works (Evidence Guide)

 Outcome: Zero paper-wasp soffit nests the following summer.
 No chemical application required.
 The homeowner confirmed one foundress investigated the soffits in May but left without establishing — the new smooth painted surface and sealed gaps offered nothing to attach to.

-Range: Materials only — approximately $80–$120 in caulk, foam, and screening hardware, plus a few hours of labor.
+Scope: Materials only — caulk, foam, and screening hardware, plus a few hours of labor.

 Frequently asked